-Located near the city of Beit Shean in the Jordan Valley, less than an hour drive from the city of Haifa and the Mediterranean shore, the Middle Chalcolithic site of Tel Tsaf has long been considered one of the most promising sites for studying the transition to complex societies in the Near East.
-This large site is distinguished by its superb preservation of mudbrick architecture and organic materials, as well as by its burials, the earliest metal object in the southern Levant, and evidence for large-scale storage and long-distance trade.
+Located near the city of Beit Shean in the Jordan Valley, less than an hour’s drive from the city of Haifa and the Mediterranean shore, the Middle Chalcolithic site of Tel Tsaf has long been considered one of the most promising sites for studying the transition to complex societies in the Near East.
+This large site is distinguished by its superb preservation of mudbrick architecture, burials, organic materials, evidence for large-scale storage and long-distance trade, and for having the earliest known metal object in the southern Levant.

 Central Jordan Valley, Northern Israel